 “More Tennesseans are working now than ever before, and we are one of the fastest improving states in education.
 But these gains should just be the beginning.
 We need to maintain principled, conservative leadership and have a clear vision on how to build on our successes."

-Beth grew up the youngest of five children in rural Pennsylvania in a family who valued faith and education.
+Beth grew up the youngest of five children in a family who valued faith and education.
 At the age of 16, Beth came to Tennessee to attend David Lipscomb University, and went on to earn a master’s degree from George Peabody College for Teachers and a Ph.D. from Vanderbilt University.

 Her interest in government and politics was inspired by her grandmother, and while teaching political science at Belmont University, Beth ran for State Representative in the 56th District, coming up just short of being elected.
 Two years later, she ran again, winning handily and has served her district with distinction since then.

 Beth currently serves as Speaker of the Tennessee House of Representatives, a position to which she was elected by her House colleagues in 2011.
 She is the first female Speaker in both Tennessee and the entire Southeast.
 Beth represents House District 56, which includes a part of Davidson County.

 Throughout her legislative career, Beth has been a strong advocate for tougher sexual abuse laws, victims’ rights, welfare reform, children’s issues and most notably, education, spearheading many of the state’s education reform laws.

 As Speaker, Beth has led on many of the state’s boldest reform initiatives, reducing taxes, keeping Tennessee the nation’s lowest debt state and working to make the state the fastest improving in education in the country.